cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 You can also set the timeout globally via [the configuration setting `defaultCommandTimeout`](/guides/appendices/configuration.html#Timeouts).

+{% note success Core Concept %}
+To match the behavior of web applications, Cypress is deeply asynchronous and must rely on timeouts to know when to stop waiting on an app to get into a valid state.
+Timeouts can be configured globally, or on a per-command basis.

+{% endnote %}

 {% note info Timeouts and Performance %}

 There is a performance tradeoff here: **tests that have longer timeout periods take longer to fail**.
 Commands always proceed as soon as their criteria is met, so working tests will be performed as fast as possible.
 A test that fails due to timeout will consume the entire timeout period, by design.
 This means that while you _may_ want to increase your timeout period to suit specific parts of your app, you _don't_ want to make it "extra long, just in case".